Employing Thousands Of Landless Farmers, This Man Has Revolutionized Inland Fishery

 “With no other option, they were collecting fish from the local reservoir and selling it to local traders at a meagre 35 rupees per kg.
 With our intervention, they learnt about the actual market price and negotiated with the unscrupulous traders.
 Finally, the traders agreed at 75 rupees per kg, which was even beyond a 100% hike.”
 Mishra adds, “The similar situation happened in almost 40-60 places.”

-He recalls, “In many places, the farmer-turned-fishermen had no idea about differences in quality and rates of the fish feed.
-They were buying feed at up to Rs 3000/lakh from Andhra Pradesh and Bengal, whereas the standard rate was not more than Rs 500/lakh.
-Jaljeevika started teaching these farmers how to prepare own feed from locally available resources.
-This became a hugely remunerative activity with just 2-3 months of feed culture yielding an entire year’s profit.”
+He recalls, “In many places, the farmer-turned-fishermen had no idea about differences in quality and rates of the fish seed.
+They were buying seed at up to Rs 3000/lakh from Andhra Pradesh and Bengal, whereas the standard rate was not more than Rs 500/lakh.
+Jaljeevika started teaching these farmers how to prepare own seed from locally available resources.
+This became a hugely remunerative activity with just 2-3 months of seed culture yielding an entire year’s profit.”

 “This year itself more than 600 people have left farming to join fisheries.” he shares with a smile.